gupta-raj92/Nodejs-test/README.md

 For accessing the image:

-#aws configure using below :
+#aws configure using key ID and secrect key from the file AWS Configure

-User name	: imagepuller
-AccessKeyID: AKIA6LJCW2FA65WOY4BG
-Secret access key: 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

 ***nodejs-test:latest image hosted at AWS ECR, below is the URI: